 - a.
-The supplementary assessment is to be facilitated up until the census date of the next trimester. - b.
 If a student does not attend a scheduled final examination (or the major assessment item in a unit without an exam), the student will be graded as 'Fail Absent' (FA) in that unit.
 If a student has a valid reason for not attending or completing the final examination, such as illness or other exceptional circumstances, the student may apply to the Dean for special consideration by completing A004F Special Consideration Application Form.
 They need to provide documentation/evidence regarding their reasons.
-If granted, a supplementary assessment, usually in the form of a supplementary examination, will be required. - c.
-If a student has a valid reason for not attending or completing assessments, such as illness or other exceptional circumstances, the student may apply for special consideration by completing the A004F Special Consideration Application Form. - If a student has achieved an aggregate mark in the unit between 47% and 49% a supplementary assessment task may be prescribed by the unit coordinator to finally determine whether expected learning outcomes have been met.
-In exceptional circumstances and as recommended by the Unit Convenor and approved by Examiners' Board, a supplementary may be granted for an aggregate mark below 47%.
+If granted, a supplementary assessment, usually in the form of a supplementary examination, will be required. - b.
+If a student does not complete an in-trimester assessment task that fulfils a unit learning outcome but does attend the final exam, then the student will be graded as a 'Fail Incomplete' (FI) in that unit.
+In such circumstances, a student will receive a 'Fail Incomplete', even if the total mark in the unit is more than 50%.
+If the overall mark is 45% or greater, a student with a Fail Incomplete grade will be provided with an opportunity to take a supplementary exam or another form of assessment to determine whether learning outcomes have been met. - c.
+If a student has a valid reason for not attending or completing assessments, such as illness or other exceptional circumstances, the student may apply for special consideration by completing the A004F Special Consideration Application Form. - d.
+If a student has achieved an aggregate mark in the unit between 45% and 49% a supplementary assessment task may be prescribed by the unit coordinator to finally determine whether expected learning outcomes have been met.
 When the supplementary assessment is an examination, this will normally occur during the special consideration examination period.
-The maximum grade for a supplementary assessment shall not exceed 50%. - d.
-A student shall be granted no more than four supplementary passes in any given course in the Academy. - Where a student obtains a grade between 47% and 49% in a final unit, but fails a supplementary assessment, the Dean may recommend to the Academic Board that the student be awarded a conceded pass.
+The maximum grade for a supplementary assessment shall not exceed 50%. - e.
+A student shall be granted no more than four supplementary passes in any given course in the Academy. - f.
+Where a student obtains a grade between 45% and 49% in a final unit, but fails a supplementary assessment, the Dean may recommend to the Academic Board that the student be awarded a conceded pass.

 Normally a student can take only one supplementary assessment in a unit each trimester.
-In exceptional circumstances, the Dean can recommend to the Academic Board awarding of more than one supplementary exam.